diericx/svelte-breadcrumbs/README.md

 Svelte-Breadcrumbs makes it easy to generate meaningful breadcrumbs.
 When navigating to a route such as this:

 Route id: `/todos/[id]/edit`

 Route: `/todos/1/edit`

-You may want more meaningful data in the breadcrumbs:
+You may want more meaningful data in the breadcrumbs, such as converting an ID to a name:

 `Home / Todos / My Todo / Edit`

 For each breadcrumb item Svelte-Breadcrumbs will search for a Svelte file at the cooresponding route and read the value of an exported string or getter function.
 The data is collected in the following order of priority:

 1. Page data `crumbs` property which overrides the entire `crumbs` array
-2. `pageTitle: string` variable or `getPageTitle(data: any) -> string` function exported from the respective svelte page
+2. `pageTitle: string` variable or `getPageTitle(data: any) -> string` function in the svelte page's module context
 3. The value in the URL route path

 ## Usage